-I especially want to honour my wife, Emsie, for walking with me these last 20 years.
+I especially want to honour my wife, Emma, for walking this faith journey with me.
 We have stumbled our way through so much together, and this booklet is the fruit of that journey.
 Her untiring love and support have freed me to search these things out, and without her partnership, I could not have walked in and learned these truths.
-Thanks also to my little princess, Enyah.
-Thank you for giving up so much of your daddy's time that we can serve our King as a family.
+Thanks also to our beautiful daughter, Enyah.
+Thank you for giving up so much of your dad's time that we can serve our King as a family.
 Your sacrifices will not go unrewarded.